Uberi/University-Notes/ECON101/ECON101.md

 Quotas restrict the quantity that can be sold, generally an upper limit.

 For example, fishing licenses limit how much fish can be sold in order to prevent overfishing.
-This increases the price paid by the consumer.
+This increases the price paid by the consumer because quantity supplied is restricted.

 # 17/10/13